 She remained there, mouth still open.

 That evening, she could not sign her name.
 Her hand hovered above the page.
-She frowned, then laughed softly, as though embarrassed by something small.
+She frowned, then laughed softly, embarrassed.

 The paper stayed blank.

 Over the next days, small things slipped first.
 The name of the baker.
 The path to the well.
-Then faces.
-Then mine.
+She called her brother “you” and waited for him to answer.
+Once, she greeted an old friend with careful politeness, as if meeting a stranger.

 I went to the elders.
 They did not argue.
-They did not explain.
-They only said that if we stopped, the river would not wait for permission anymore.
+They did not comfort me.
+They only said that if we stopped whispering, the river would choose for us instead.

 Crossing the River Without a Name